Benalek/dad_jokes/README.md

-# dad_jokes
+# dad_joke
-A little python project using http requests and api
+A little python project using http requests module, termcolor, pyfiglet  and API from https://icanhazdadjoke.com/api